sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-nuc.md

 ## Configure the IoT Edge device

-If you don't have the IoT Edge runtime installed in your NUC machine, see [Install the Azure IoT Edge runtime on Debian-based Linux systems](https://docs.microsoft.com/azure/iot-edge/how-to-install-iot-edge-linux) instructions.
+If you don't have the IoT Edge runtime installed in your Intel NUC machine, see [Install the Azure IoT Edge runtime on Debian-based Linux systems](https://docs.microsoft.com/azure/iot-edge/how-to-install-iot-edge-linux) instructions.

 To update the IoT Edge runtime: